Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-flags/readme.md

 }
 ```

-Once you are delivering the flags data with your page you can add the flags module to your client-side code which will find the data, parse it, and provide a method for checking
+Once you are delivering the flags data with your page you can add the flags module to your client-side code which will find the data, parse it, and provide a method for retrieving the status of a flag.

 ```js
 import { createFlagsClient } from '@financial-times/anvil-ui-ft-flags'